buehler/mcs-ubicomp/README.md

 ## Assignment 2: Gaze-based Augmented Reality

 In this assignment, students gain experience working with gaze-based AR.
-Concretely, you will build a system that, in Task 1, can learn how to estimate activities from eye tracking data (offline, i.e., from existing data).
+Concretely, students build a system that can learn how to estimate activities from eye tracking data and, following the activity recognition, can provide contextual suggestions on an AR display.
-In Task 2, the system should be able to work with online data and estimate user activity within a time frame.
-Following the activity recognition, in Task 3, the system should be able to provide contextual suggestions on an AR display.

 ## Assignment 3: Decentralized Data Handling